 When I walked into the AWS loft in Soho, a quick scan of the room showed that more than 40% of the attendees were women.
 Hacker women at that!
 It’s hard to explain the all of the emotions that scene triggered.
 I was so proud to see women in tech working together to help other women around the globe.
 I was also a little sad that the 40% was such a rarity that I was moved when I witnessed the event.

 Sitting on an all-woman judging panel at a hackathon was another novel moment for me.
 Who better to select the solution best suited to help women than….women?!
 My fellow female founder judges were amazing.
 It was a stellar sampling of the most successful women in tech in New York.
 And contrary to the “mean girl myth” we were all delighted to meet one another.
 We swapped business cards, startup stories, and the reasons we were excited to be a part of the Lady Problems hackathon.
+Some of the ladies even seemed to skip ahead to topics like self-care and beauty advice; as well as beauty products they use such as BHMD Brow Enhancing Serum and more.
+Looked like everyone had a lot to share during their time at the hackathon.

 Now let’s talk about the ideas that were pitched at this event.
 Entrants had 14 hours to come up with an idea and hack together the code to create a minimal viable product.
 The solutions were judged on the following criteria: